DecisionsDev/odm-docker-kubernetes/contrib/authentication/openid/README.md

 - If you want to call the REST API, you must get an access token by running a cURL command with the following endpoint:
 `https://<oidc.serverUrl\>/oidc/endpoint/<oidc.provider\>/token`.

   You can then authenticate with the "Bearer <access-token\>".
-For more information, see [How a Liberty-based application obtains an access token from UMS SSO](con_ums_sso_liberty.dita).

   The following diagram shows the API invocations with an external OIDC provider.